wmora/wmora.github.io/_posts/2014-06-07-a-running-game-with-libgdx-part-1.md

 }
 ```

 Run the game and you'll see a green line at the bottom which is the outline of the box we added to our world (the ground).
-Your game should look like the image below (ignore the title, the original game name was modified before the first release):
+Your game should look like the image below:

 <img src="{{ page.assets_url }}/world_with_ground.png" width=480 />